ifm/documentation/GeneralDoc/docker.md

             - 8888:8888
 ```

 *Note: The Docker version on the VPU expects the docker-compose.yml to be either version 2.2 or 3.3.
-Fur further information refer to <https://docs.docker.com/compose/gettingstarted/>*
+Fur further information refer to [docker compose](<https://docs.docker.com/compose/gettingstarted/>)*

 ## Start the service